Dean Horridge 0:00

 James Moore 15:19

-Yeah and I’ve got some memories of that, and I don’t know whether that inspired me to get into the industry.
-But before we get into that, if I can take you back to 1991; you’re head of PE, and I guess it’s really crazy the similarities to today.
-You saw the kids coming back from the summer break, and maybe not being as fit as they should be.
-But now we’ve got the whole nation in lockdown for such a long period and they’re all coming back to school now.
-So it’s kind of come full circle 30 years later.
+Yeah, and I’ve got some memories of that.
+I don’t know whether that inspired me to get into the industry.
+But before we get into that, if I can take you back to 1991, you’re head of PE, and I guess it’s crazy the similarities to today.
+You saw the kids coming back from the summer break and maybe not being as fit as they should be.
+But now we’ve got the whole nation in lockdown for such a long period, and they’re all coming back to school now.
+So it’s come full circle 30 years later.

 Dean Horridge 15:46

-It has unfortunately, and it’s probably going to be even worse now.
-As a head of PE, with children coming back in September I found myself wandering, what on earth have these children been doing over summer?
-So I did some research, and some focus work with parents and realised actually, nothing.
-Parents thought it was a time for rest, and a time for inactivity.
-But, and I don’t know about you James, several weeks off doing nothing doesn’t do much for your fitness levels.
-So I said, well, that’s not good enough.
-There’s a lot of children not doing anything at weekends, after school, and certainly in the holidays.
-So I started a company called Fit for Sport, which was always a passion of mine to get children fit to play sport.
+It has, unfortunately, and it’s probably going to be even worse now.
+As a head of PE with children coming back in September, I found myself wondering, what on earth have these children been doing over the summer?
+So I did some research and some focus work with parents and realised they’ve been doing nothing.
+Parents thought it was a time for rest and a time for inactivity.
+But, and I don’t know about you, James, several weeks off doing nothing doesn’t do much for your fitness levels.
+So I said, that’s not good enough.
+There are many children not doing anything at weekends, after school, and certainly not in the holidays.
+So I started a company called Fit For Sport, which was always a passion of mine, to get children fit to play sport.
 That was the ethos of the early days, of the engagement.
-I started with a Saturday morning session that had two kids, and by week three it had 40 kids, and a three month waiting list.
-So I realised very quickly there was a market for it, and I just expanded on that by having more clubs, and hiring more coaches.
-In those days, there were pretty much no providers around offering this sort of service, and very quickly it expanded to something where I had to make a decision.
-Whether I wanted to have the salary of a head of PE, or take a chance on operating a business.
-Which in those days, had a potential to really expand very quickly.
-So I resigned as the head of PE, reluctantly, and started Fit for Sport.
+I started with a Saturday morning session that had two kids, and by week three, it had 40 kids and a three-month waiting list.
+So I realised quickly there was a market for it, and I just expanded on that by having more clubs and hiring more coaches.
+In those days, there were pretty much no providers around offering this sort of service.
+It quickly expanded to something where I had to make a decision, whether I wanted to have the salary of a head of PE or take a chance on operating a business.
+Which in those days, had the potential to expand very quickly.
+So I resigned as the head of PE reluctantly and started Fit For Sport.

-I’m looking at the first milestones, and you kind of answered that question already in terms of having a couple of kids the first week, and then rapidly going to 40 kids and long waiting lists.
-How did you go about it, did you have a business plan?
+I’m looking at the first milestones, and you answered this question already, in terms of having a couple of kids the first week and then rapidly going to 40 kids and long waiting lists.
+How did you go about it; did you have a business plan?
 Did you think right, we’re going to expand this way, this is the strategy?

 Good question.
 In the early days, it wasn’t really about a business plan.
-It was about thinking how am I going to cope with the bigger issue, which a lot of your listeners and small business owners may have.
-Which is, when Mr. Dean is not there, does the quality, enthusiasm, values, professionalism, and the desire etc. still remain?
-And that’s the biggest challenge of our sector, making sure that in those days, where is there another Mr. Dean?
+I was thinking about how am I going to cope with the bigger issue, which a lot of your listeners and small business owners may have.
+Which is when Mr Dean is not there, does the quality, enthusiasm, values, professionalism, and desire etc. remain?
+And that’s the biggest challenge of our sector, making sure that in those days where is there another Mr Dean?
 Because when I wasn’t there, my 40 went to 14.
-And I quickly realised that we’re only as ever good as the last coach or the last child in our setting, which hasn’t changed to date.
+And I quickly realised that we’re only as good as the last coach or the last child in our setting, which hasn’t changed to date.
 Therefore, it was my job to come up with the training and support programme for inducting and engaging those staff.
-Supporting them on a journey to be able to deliver the high quality, but more importantly, the engaging environment for the children.
-Where the children had no idea that they just run two miles in an hour an a half session, they just thought they were playing games and having fun.
+Supporting them on a journey to be able to deliver high quality, but more importantly, engaging environments for the children.
+Where the children had no idea that they just run two miles in an hour and a half session, they just thought they were playing games and having fun.
 And that’s the key to success.
-The children are very simple, they want to do things that are fun.
-And unfortunately I had a lot of coaches in the early days that thought it was a good idea to talk 20 minutes about a tactic.
-Technique.
+The children are simple; they want to do things that are fun.
+And unfortunately, I had a lot of coaches in the early days that thought it was a good idea to talk 20 minutes about a tactic and technique.
 And I realised no, I couldn’t give a damn how this child is holding a hockey stick, just get him running around the cone with a ball as many times as they can and high five them.

 Yeah, they need to be active.